intermine/im-docs/docs/system-requirements/hardware/index.rst

 Build
 ~~~~~~

 This runs the Java data integration code to build the warehouse, reading from source files/databases  and loading into an intermediate postgres database then the final postgres database.
-This is write-intensive and only needs 4 cores,but the faster the disk and the more RAM the better.
+This is write-intensive and only needs 4 cores, but the faster the disk and the more RAM the better.

 Production
 ~~~~~~~~~~